-On the north side of the historic bay of Navarino, which is famed for the naval battle of 1827 between the Turkish and allied (British, French, Russian) naval forces lies Palaiokastro, also known as Old Pylos Castle or Palaionavarino.
+On the north side of the historic bay of Navarino, which is famed for the naval battle of 1827 between the Turkish and allied (British, French, Russian) naval forces and set in a fantastic natural environment, lies Palaiokastro, also known as Old Pylos Castle or Palaionavarino.
 At the south end of the bay is Neokastro (New Navarino Castle).

 Built on the ancient acropolis of Pylos, the ruins of Palaiokastro are perched on a steep cliff above Nestor’s Cave on a peninsula between Navarino Bay and Gialova Lagoon.
 The latter is an area of great natural beauty that is part of Natura 2000.
 The sandy Voidokoila beach at the seaward end of the lagoon stretches below.